-- 95. As detailed in Annex B, consumption as part of the normal diet (from its use as an additive and spice) would lead to curcumin exposures that are generally within the ADI of 3 mg/kg bw/day. - 96.
+- 95. As detailed in Annex B, consumption as part of the normal diet (from its use as an additive and spice) would lead to curcumin exposures that are generally within the ADI of 0 3 mg/kg bw. - 96.
 There is high uncertainty regarding the risk from the intake of raw and powdered turmeric in high quantities for their purported health benefits.
 The literature review of human studies within the 2019 COT discussion paper (TOX/2019/52) suggests oral intake of curcuminoids in humans is well tolerated up to doses of 114 mg/kg bw/day, though minor symptoms of nausea or diarrhoea may occur.
 Longer term clinical studies summarised in this statement suggest that daily consumption of curcuminoids at concentrations at or above those found in supplements result in no adverse effects.

-- 97. With regard to dietary turmeric supplements, a recent 2021 survey shows that a small proportion (2 from 15 samples) of the tested products would lead to high exposure of curcuminoids i.e. exposures at or above the ADI of 3 mg/kg bw/day.
-COT concluded from previous discussions that this ADI may not be relevant for supplements.
-This is because as also shown in the 2021 survey, 10 of the 15 supplements analysed contained piperine which may alter the TK of the curcuminoids, potentially increasing the bioavailability and hepatotoxicity.
-After a review of the current evidence, it is concluded that the claim with many supplements that piperine improves the bioavailability of curcuminoids is sceptical with high uncertainty.
-The addition of piperine at these relatively low concentrations are a potential promotional or marketing tool from the producers with limited scientific evidence supporting these claims. - 98.
-Regarding the curcuminoid concentrations in supplements and the safety implications of long-term intake of these based on the studies presented, it is concluded that if consumption was based on the label guidance then minor exceedances of the dietary ADI should not pose a significant risk to the population. - 99.
-However, substantial exceedances of the ADI represent a potential health risk to humans.
-Lower consumption rates also pose the risk of adverse effects if other medicines are being taken concomitantly and particularly in people with underlying conditions such as latent impairment of biliary function. - 100.
-Regarding the recent reports of hepatotoxicity, the Committee has reviewed all available data and have concluded that there is a link to turmeric because the effects occurred upon challenge and were reversed after withdrawal.
-The symptoms are consistent with an idiosyncratic drug reaction.
+- 97. With regard to dietary turmeric supplements, a recent 2021 survey shows that a small proportion (2 from 15 samples) of the tested products would lead to high exposure of curcuminoids i.e. exposures at or above the ADI of 0 3 mg/kg bw.
+The COT concluded from previous discussions that this ADI may not be appropriate for supplements.
+This is because as also shown in the 2021 survey, 10 of the 15 supplements analysed contained piperine which may be formulated to increase its bioavailability from that of natural curcumin.
+This addition may alter the TK of the curcuminoids, potentially increasing the bioavailability and hepatotoxicity.
+After a review of the current evidence, it is concluded that the claim with many supplements that piperine improves the bioavailability of curcuminoids is questionable with high uncertainty.
+The addition of piperine at relatively low concentrations appears to be a potential promotional or marketing tool from the producers with limited scientific evidence supporting these claims. - 98.
+Regarding the curcuminoid concentrations in supplements and the safety implications of long-term intake of these based on the studies presented, it is concluded that if consumption was based on the label guidance this should not pose a significant risk to the vast majority of the population even if there is minor exceedance of the ADI.
+However, substantial exceedances of the ADI represent a potential health risk to humans. - 99.
+In rare individuals, lower consumption rates may pose the risk of adverse effects particularly if other medicines are being taken concomitantly and in people with certain underlying conditions such as latent impairment of biliary function. - 100.
+The Committee has reviewed all available data regarding the recent reports of hepatotoxicity following consumption of curcumin and have concluded that there is a link to turmeric exposure because the effects occurred upon challenge and were reversed after withdrawal.
+The symptoms are consistent with an idiosyncratic reaction.

-101. Furthermore, some of the other 'novel' supplement types such as micellar nano and micro formulations should be looked at in further detail, in regards their pharmacokinetics and therefore their impact on curcuminoid bioavailability.
-This further detail is requested regardless that they only potentially make up a likely small percentage of the supplement market, as they may become more popular in the future.
+101. Furthermore, some of the other 'novel' supplement types such as micellar, nano, and micro formulations should be assessed in further detail, with regard to their pharmacokinetics and therefore their impact on curcuminoid bioavailability.
+This further detail is requested regardless that they only potentially make up a likely small percentage of the supplement market at present, as they may become more popular in the future.